By David Joel Miller.

 Make sure you plan for some enjoyable events in your life.
 People in early recovery often try to make up for lost time by working several jobs, going back to school and paying off old debts.
 If recovery becomes unpleasant it will be harder to sustain.
 Remember that your illness also has resulted in a deficit of fun and enjoyment.
 Recovery should be an adventure.
 Anything that is enjoyable is more likely to be maintained.

 One way we humans show our affection to others is to give them gifts.
 Most of us forget to love ourselves as if taking good care of us is not important.
 Some people were taught that doing nice things for yourself was selfish.
-Good self care is not selfish.
+Good self-care is not selfish.

 Taking good care of yourself is important.
 One way you can do that is to reward yourself with positive gifts.
 The key here is to keep your life in balance.
 A new piece of clothing is one thing a whole new wardrobe is something else.
 In disciplining children we find that all punishment means the level of punishment needs to keep increasing.
-All rewards results in ever more reward until it becomes bribery.
+All rewards result in ever more reward until it becomes bribery.
 Discipline yourself in the same way.
 Give yourself small rewards for things well done and small consequences for things that you could do better.
 Remember also that harsh parenting can result in abused children.
 Don’t abuse yourself.

 Recovery is about staying mentally healthy.
 Sort out your thoughts.
-Avoid unhealthy thoughts, ruminations and self-doubt.
+Avoid unhealthy thoughts, ruminations, and self-doubt.
 Whatever you did to begin your recovery, counseling, self-help groups or religious practice, keep doing the things that started you on the recovery road.

 Encouragement – self-affirmation.

-Being told that you are worthwhile and that what you are doing is good and appreciated is important for self-esteem and self efficacy.
+Being told that you are worthwhile and that what you are doing is good and appreciated is important for self-esteem and self-efficacy.
 Some of us didn’t get much praise when we were young.
 If there is no one in your life who tells you they value you it is hard to feel good about yourself.

 Give yourself the affirmation you deserve.
 If you don’t think you deserve it work on improving yourself and work with a professional on these issues.